RadhaKulkarni26/Design-and-Implementation-of-a-Mixed-Signal-Circuit-of-Multiplexer/README.md

 # DESIGN AND IMPLEMENTATION OF A MIXED SIGNAL CIRCUIT 2:1 MUX

-- The purpose of this project is to design a **Mixed Signal Circuit 2:1 MUX** using an Opensource EDA Tool called **eSim**, an **Makerchip** software.
+- The purpose of this project is to design a **Mixed Signal Circuit of 2:1 MUX** using an Opensource EDA Tool called **eSim**, and **Makerchip** software.
-- To explore the project, you can git clone using the command: git clone https://github.com/RadhaKulkarni26/Design-and-Implementation-of-2-1-MUX-using-sky130-PDK.git
+- To explore the project, you can git clone using the command: git clone https://github.com/RadhaKulkarni26/Design-and-Implementation-of-a-Mixed-Signal-Circuit-of-Multiplexer.git
 ## Table of Contents:

 1. INTRODUCTION